informed-governance-project/NISINP/docs/security.rst

 Security Model
 ==============

-First, an overview of the security model.
+First, an overview of the security policy.

 Security policy
 ---------------